forcequitOS/Avenis/README.md

 For the record, I started developing Netcheck (now Avenis) around March to help me kill time and have just been struggling to complete it, but I promise I *will* do so someday soon!

+Finally, the About screen is my own creation.
+It started as originally just an Avenis thing, but ended up having a whole separate release as a Swift Package (ironically before Avenis itself did).
+It's called [Summit](https://github.com/forcequitOS/Summit), use it as you wish in your apps!
+I may have accidentally put more effort into the about screen than I did the app itself...

 ### So what do I download?

 Here's a chart.